 The conference will be opened with a lecture by Eurasian Dry Grassland Group (EDGG) secretary general Jürgen Dengler, followed by a talk on the global importance of the steppe islands in the Alps by Philipp Kirschner from the University of Innsbruck.
 More talks on the bird and butterfly fauna and the dry grassland flora as well as lectures on the cultural history and the conservation of the dry grasslands in the Vinschgau valley will complete the symposium.
 Guest contributions from the other parts of the Terra Raetica, the Lower Engadine, Val Müstair and the Upper Inn Valley will also be included.

-The conference will take place at the Kulturhaus Karl Schönherr in Silandro from 9:00 to 18:00 on November 19, 2020.
+The conference will take place at the Kulturhaus Karl Schönherr in Silandro from 9:00 to 18:00 in spring 2021.